|Monday||09.30 – 17.30|

 - Books on Prescription collection – mental health self-help books, eBooks and CDs.

-- computers with printing and scanning – printing is A4 colour
+- computers with printing and scanning – printing is A4 black & white, and colour.

 - fax service